-Getting a Visa to Work or Study in the U.S.
+Getting a Visa To Work or Study in the US

+By Canaan Suitt, J.D. | Last updated on June 30, 2025 Featuring practical insights from contributing attorney William John VandenbergIf you are planning to come to the United States for temporary work or study, you will need a work or student visa.
 There are different types of visas depending on the kind of work or study you are planning to do, as well as your experience, skills, and education.

 U.S. visa applications are handled by U.S. Citizenship and Immigration Services (USCIS), an agency under the U.S. Department of Homeland Security.
 Applicants also work closely with their school or employer throughout the visa application process.